3and4/Leither/doc/MiMei-en.md

 WWW: _http://server_ip[:port#]/path/file_name[parameter=value]_
 OS: _partition/path/file_name_

-In all of the above methods, every thing is undecisive, server IP, port number, path, file name, parameter.
+In all of the above methods, every thing is indecisive, server IP, port number, path, file name, parameter.
 Existing protocols cannot describe location of a resource precisely.
 In IPFS, a unique ID is generated by hashing the content of a file, however a new ID must be created if any change happens to the file.
 This kind of uncertainty is troublesome to normal operations and referential integrity.

 In MiMei system there is a brand new solution: **MiMei ID**
 In the decentralized network of Leither, all resources are described by ID, including user, node, content, application, etc. ID of user and node is generated by encryption key pairs.
 Label ID of file or data block is based on synopsis of its content.